 We grow our vegetables from seedlings started in our greenhouse and seeds planted directly in the ground using our Jang Seeder.
 We acquire seeds, bulbs, slips and seed potatoes from organic sources.
 We dry and save seeds for some vegetables (like the Seminole pumpkins pictured here) to plant in the next year.

-We raise most of our produce in 30″ wide raised beds.
-In 2017, we started using a BCS walk-behind tractor for disc harrowing and intensively mowing raised beds.
-We use a Kubota L3010 tractor for mowing pasture, rotary discing and tilling new plots, and creating or reshaping raised beds.
+We raise most of our produce in 30″ wide beds (raised and permanent).
+In 2017, we started using a BCS walk-behind tractor for rotary harrowing and intensively mowing beds.
+We use Kubota and Massey Ferguson tractors for mowing pasture, discing, tilling new plots, and creating or reshaping raised beds.
 We extend the season in an unheated 96-ft long high tunnel, allowing us to grow lettuce and greens for year-round harvest and get a nice start on tomatoes in the spring.

-We can jams, jellies, and marmalades, as well as tomato paste and a variety of interesting condiments.
+We can jams, tomato pureé, and a variety of interesting condiments.
 Training in acidified foods and food product safety has sharpened our skills.

-We raise chickens in pasture, feed them non-GMO feed: we gather and sell a colorful mix of eggs (MD Registration # 1467) laid by our heritage hens, and sell Freedom Ranger broilers, butchered or live.
+We raise poultry in pasture and feed them non-GMO feed: we gather and sell a colorful mix of eggs (MD Registration # 1467) laid by our heritage hens, and sell Freedom Ranger broilers, butchered or live.
 We have absolutely charming Oberhasli goats whose milk provides us delicious cheese and yogurt.